 Dr. Ahuja has published eight books on American legislative politics, policies, and elections and taught widely in these fields.
 His most recent book is titled Congress Behaving Badly: The Rise of Partisanship and Incivility and the Death of Public Trust.
 Dr. Ahuja holds a Ph.D. and an M.A. in Political Science from the University of Nebraska-Lincoln and a B.S. in Government from Northwest Missouri State University.

-Dr. Appleson joined the HLC staff in March 2000.
+Robert Appleson joined the Commission staff in March 2000.
 He serves as staff liaison for approximately 170 institutions and provides support for the Board and other Commission activities.
 He has been particularly active in the areas of institutional change, non-financial indicators, and benchmarking.

-Stephanie Brzuzy joined the HLC in 2013.
+Stephanie Brzuzy joined the Commission as a Vice President for Accreditation Relations in 2013.
 Dr. Brzuzy is active in projects to better understand how non-financial indicators impact institutions of higher education.
 Before joining the Commission, Dr. Brzuzy was Professor of Social Work at Aurora University.
 She has served in numerous administrative capacities, most recently as Director of the School of Social Work at Aurora University.
 She also served as Chair of the Department of Social Work at Xavier University and Associate Director of the School of Social Work at Arizona State University.
 Dr. Brzuzy earned a Ph.D. from The Ohio State University and has published works on vulnerable populations in the social welfare state, gender identity, and teaching in social work.
-She continues to do research on transgender identities and social policy activism in the U.S.
+She continues to do research on transgender identities and social policy activism in the United States.

-Dr. Lootens-White previously worked as a director of educational technology, an adjunct assistant professor, and a writing-across-the-curriculum faculty liaison (all at the University of Missouri), where he gained an appreciation for the diversity and interconnectedness enjoyed by large research universities.
-He has also worked at the Missouri Department of Higher Education, where he gained an understanding of – and appreciation for – the variety of institutions of higher education and their differing missions and constituencies.
-He earned a B.S. in Secondary Education, English Education, a M.Ed. in Secondary Education, Language Arts, and a Ph.D. in Instructional Theory and Practice from the University of Missouri – Columbia.
+Dr. Lootens-White previously worked as the director of academic technology and a writing-across-the-curriculum faculty liaison at the University of Missouri.
+He also has served in a state-wide academic affairs role at the Missouri Department of Higher Education.
+He earned a B.S. in Secondary Education, English Education, a M.Ed. in Secondary Education, Language Arts, and a Ph.D. in Instructional Theory and Practice from the University of Missouri.

-Eric Martin has provided leadership in several areas as a staff liaison, including convening a task force to examine the subject of dual credit across all 50 states, developing a guide on the practice of two-year institutions offering baccalaureate degrees, and developing and implementing an orientation for newly hired HLC staff liaisons.
+Eric Martin has served as a Vice President for Accreditation Relations at the Commission since 2010.
+He has provided leadership in several areas as a staff liaison, including convening a task force to examine the subject of dual credit across all 50 states, developing a guide on the practice of two-year institutions offering baccalaureate degrees, and developing and implementing an orientation for newly hired HLC staff liaisons.
+In 2013, Dr. Martin was named Director of the AQIP Pathway.

 Prior to joining the Commission, Dr. Martin held multiple positions at Governors State University in south suburban Chicago, including: Director of Writing Across the Curriculum (1999-2001); assistant provost (2001-2004); associate provost (2005-2006); and Dean of the College of Arts and Sciences (2006-2010).
 Dr. Martin’s previous positions include Assistant Director of Writing Programs at Illinois State (1995-1996), and Assistant Professor of English at the University of Findlay (Ohio) from 1996-1999 where he also directed the English program and the Writing Across the Curriculum program.